ben-razor/crypto-funk-app-doc/README.md

 import { AddressTranslator } from 'nervos-godwoken-integration';
 ```

+### WARNING: Javascript Features used in these libraries are not supported by create-react-app

-> :warning: At the time of writing the libraries errored due to new Javascript that create-react-app is not set up to understand:
+> :warning: At the time of writing the libraries errored due to new Javascript features that create-react-app is not set up to understand:
 ```
 Support for the experimental syntax 'classProperties' isn't currently enabled